 to a new file:

-file you generated earlier.
-They should look identical.
+file that you generated earlier.
+They’ll look identical.

 .

 This is one of many quirks that can make working with PDF files frustrating.
-Sometimes you’ll just need to open a PDF in a PDF reader program and manually figure things out.
+Sometimes you’ll just need to open a PDF in a PDF viewer program and manually figure things out.

 Another common operation with PDFs is cropping pages.
 You might need to do this to split a single page into multiple pages or to extract just a small portion of a page, such as a signature or a figure.